opengisch/QgisModelBaker/README.md

 Needed packages from PyPI are downloaded and packaged on deployment to the plugin's libs folder.

-Run the script to download and unpack them or install them to your sytem.
+Run the script to download and unpack them or install them to your system.

 Script:
 ```